ous776/geoweb-water-dispenser/README.md

 ## License

-This project is for educational purposes as part of the GeoWeb course at HAW Hamburg.
+This project is for educational purposes as part of the GeoWeb course at HAW-Kiel.

 ## Author

 Ousman Camara
-HAW Hamburg - GeoWeb Course
+HAW-Kiel, GeoWeb Course
 December 2025

 ## Acknowledgments